Top 10 Best Thrash Metal Bands

 When all thrash metal bands are dead, Trivium will be the last one alive.
 Trivium is all thrash metal bands in one.
 Speed riffs, fast drumming, distorted bass-wah solo, killer, fast, technical guitar solo!
 Trivium is a good symbol of modern Thrash Metal.

-Nuclear Assault Nuclear Assault is an American thrash metal band from New York City, formed after bassist Dan Lilker left Anthrax in 1984.
-After releasing five full-length albums and touring relentlessly throughout the 1980s and early 1990s, Nuclear Assault split up in 1995.
-They briefly reunited in 1997 and again... read more
+Nuclear Assault is an American thrash metal band from New York City, formed in 1984 by bassist Dan Lilker after he left Anthrax.
+They released five full-length albums and toured extensively throughout the 1980s and early 1990s.
+The band split in 1995, briefly reunited in 1997 and again in 2002, before... read more

 Nuclear Assault should be higher and at least in the top 10.
 They are not my favorite thrash band, but they are definitely up there in my favorites!